gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 ## Introducing GraphiQL

 GraphiQL is the GraphQL integrated development environment (IDE).
-It's a powerful (and all-around awesome) tool you'll use often while building Gatsby websites.
+It's a powerful (and all-around awesome) tool you'll use often while building Gatsby's websites.

 You can access it when your site's development server is running—normally at `http://localhost:8000/___graphql`.